muhammadmueenarif/Ubunto-Linux-Commands/readme.txt

 password prompt. we need a root password to actually run the commands. if it does not ask for password, then it is a security problem because any user on the system will run commands as the administrator without typing the password.

+8. Chmod
+each file in Linux has permissions. we have some files on the system.
+We could right click on the file, click properties and click tab Permissions. inside permissions, we have several things.
+So default user can read and write files.
+Users, members of the group linux can only read files and others can only read file. there's also a permission to allow to run this file as a program. different permissions can be set. when we type before ls -l, we saw permissions of files here on the left (r for read and w for write. r for read write, x for execute file as program). for example, we check file example.txt so I right clicked on example txt with properties and have permissions.
+So if I do ls -l  So example txt you'll see the permissions so there is read right for the user.

+rw-r-r kali (the user kali can read write and user kali can read).
+So if we put everything to read write, then anybody on the system can read and write this file. right click on the file and click on permission, If we list it, you'll see three boxes permission because first is permission for owner reads write, then for the group reads write and then for others reads write.
+Seeing the multiple mods. (when you type command ls -l example.txt, the results showing first permission for the user or owner, second permission will be for group and third will be for others).

+We can also set permission with cmd instead of doing this with a graphical user interface.
+We can type chmod +x example.txt. it changed the permission to executable with x word. the file is executable for anyone. to remove that permission, we can type -X.
+So for example, you might say user should be able to read write.
+The group should be able to read.
+And others should be able to read.
+(chmod U=rw, g=r, o=r example.txt). we can change permission by writing (r, w).